Cystic Fibrosis Can Make it Hard for Kids to Grow

 Field is required!

-Families typically have many questions and concerns about G-tubes and the potential impact of a G-tube on their child as well as their family.
-Caregivers often report it is a difficult decision with many pros and cons to consider.
+When CF care teams introduce the option of a G-tube, families typically have many questions and concerns about G-tubes and the potential impact of a G-tube on their child as well as their family.
+Caregivers often report considering a G-tube is a difficult decision with many pros and cons to consider.

 Decision aids are tools to help people who are considering a potential health decision that has benefits as well as risks and complications, such as a G-tube.

-This decision aid was created with support from the Cystic Fibrosis Foundation and with help from caregivers of children with CF and CF specialists to to help you feel more informed about G-tubes and help you make the best decision for your child’s health and your family.
+Navigating CF Tube Feeding is a decision aid created with support from the Cystic Fibrosis Foundation and with help from caregivers of children with CF and CF specialists to help you feel more informed about G-tubes.

-This decision aid will have 3 modules.
-At the end of each module, you will be able to download your responses and questions to help guide conversations with your care team about the best decision for your child and family.
+Navigating CF Tube Feeding has 3 modules.
+At the end of each module, you will be able to download your responses and questions to help guide conversations with your CF care team to make sure all your questions and concerns are addressed to help you make the best decision for your child and family.

 Field is required!